iskendria-pub/iskendria/DATA.md

 * email: string, not initialized as blank, but can be modified to blank.
 * isMajor: bool, not null.
 * isSigned: bool, not null.
-* saldo: int32, not null.
+* balance: int32, not null.
 * biographyHash: string, empty string means there is no bibliography.
 * biographyFormat: string, should be the empty string if there is no bibliography.
-* institution: string, empty string means not set.
+* organization: string, empty string means not set.
 * telephone: string, empty string means not set.
 * address: string, empty string means not set.
-* zipCode: string, empty string means not set.
+* postalCode: string, empty string means not set.
 * country: string, empty string means not set.
-* governmentId: string, empty string means not set.
+* extraInfo: string, empty string means not set.

 The createdOn and modifiedOn times are seconds since Epoch.